What You Need

 What to Wear

 Breathable clothes.
 Lightweight cotton or nylon tops and bottoms are recommended.
 Wear clothes that will absorb moisture when you sweat and let you move around freely.
 Thick cotton T-shirts and sweatpants are way too heavy and wet.
 For women, lightweight athletic tops and bottoms are great.
 For men, basketball shorts and thin Tees and tanks work well.
-(Some men wear tops; some don’t.)
+(Some men wear tops but some don’t.)
 You don’t need to spend a lot of money on yoga clothes until you see what the practice is like, and you get a better idea of what items will make you feel more comfortable.
-Of course, we sell yoga apparel at our studios.
+We sell yoga apparel at our studios.

 What to Expect

 Heat.
 The first you’ll notice when you step into the yoga room is the temperature.
 It will be close to 95 degrees.
-We also use humidifiers, so you’ll feel those, too.
+We also use humidifiers, so you’ll also feel those.
 Arrive early so you can roll out your mat and sit down for a few minutes.
 You will get used to the heat.
 Sometimes it takes a few classes to acclimate.

 Promptness.
 Our classes start on time and end on time.
-So be sure you are there for the whole experience.
+To be sure you are there for the whole experience try to arrive on time or up to fifteen minutes early.

 Physical activity.
 In our hot power vinyasa classes, you will move!
 You will become more familiar with yoga the more you practice, and it may take a few tries.
 All of our classes are open-level, so feel free to join any of them.
 Talk to your teacher before or after class if you have questions.
 Classes are 60, 75 or 90 minutes long.
 Be sure to check the schedule.

 Breathing and meditation.
 In vinyasa yoga, the breath is just as important as your movements.
 Your teacher will guide your inhales and exhales to compliment the poses.
-Your breath brings you into the present moment and takes you to a meditative state.
+Your breath brings you into the present moment and helps take you into a meditative state.
 This is one aspect of yoga that really helps you clear your mind.

 Sweat.
 You will sweat, we promise!
 Sweating is one of the most important mechanisms of natural healing.
 The heated room helps open up your pores, muscles and mind.
 When you combine heat with the breath, you get a powerful, detoxifying and cleansing practice.
 The hot yoga room is only a couple degrees warmer than your body temperature.
-Don’t worry about wiping it off–just let it drip!
+Don’t worry about it!
 Sweating is the goal.

 Rest.
 At the end of every class, you will take a pose called savasana, also called corpse.
 Teachers give you about 5 minutes to rest and restore before class ends.
 You need this peaceful transition to let your body incorporate everything it just did and to rejuvenate you for the rest of your day.
 Be sure to stay for savasana!